brightly-salty/qbcanon/arts-humanities/humanities/thought/economics.md

   - because of opportunity cost, each party should specialize in what it doest best and then trade for everything else
   - used example of Britain's cloth industry and Portugal's wine industry
 - attempted to justify unfettered international trade through the above

+### Amartya Sen

+His "liberal pardox" builds off of the work of Arrow.

 ### Adam Smith